 If you do not provide any instructions on how you would like your money withdrawn, your funds will be withdrawn on a proportional basis.

 Regular withdrawals

 The minimum regular withdrawal amount is \$100.
-You can set up regular monthly withdrawals.
+You can set up regular weekly, fortnightly and monthly withdrawals.